slerman12/Help-me/2-Opposing-views.md

 Then in a different bed, while doctors or nurses or attendants were in the room, I felt some strange thing happen with my tongue and throat, like my tongue was going back into it: my mouth opened wide, and it was like I swallowed my tongue, the whole [Kundalini](https://en.wikipedia.org/wiki/Kundalini) that had "risen," although actually it was the physical inner sensation that moved through different parts of my body, that in the house on May St., through meditation, I had full control of, acutely — like look in a puppy's eyes — and that I actually brought down consciously, since I found, and still think was, that to be the ideal, more natural state of consciousness.

-I went into a conscious yogic surrender of all muscle due to a command from <!--those--> [yogic grace guidances](#sarah) to do so, even as the doctors pushed and wheeled my limp body forward to the MRI machine.
+I went into a conscious yogic surrender of all muscle due to a command from <!--those--> [yogic grace guidances](#sarah), elaborated on later, to do so, even as the doctors pushed and wheeled my limp body forward to the MRI machine.

 Then my sister arrived to the room I was in next, and she saw me, and touched my arm, aware I wasn't unconscious, in contrast to the doctor's or attendant's reassurance.